 By Megan Sullivan

 Many people are under the impression that cats and water don’t mix.
 But do cats really hate water?
-Is there any truth to this widely-held notion?
+And if so, why do cats hate water?

 According to our veterinary experts, it’s complicated.